Ortham/variety/flatpak-resources/README.md

 ## Known issues

-- No desktop entry is created
-- The app icon is wrong
 - The indicator icon doesn't load properly (it's 3 dots on GNOME 3)
+    - Probably because the icon lives in the Flatpak and isn't accessible at that path outside of it.
+- Indicator icon options do nothing
 - Favourite operations: only Copy is shown no matter which option is selected in the dropdown
-- Indicator icon options do nothing
 - The autostart option creates a variety.desktop file in the right place, but its Exec command references the variety bin path inside the Flatpak sandbox, so won't work.
+    - Probably need to use a different template if Variety is running as a Flatpak.

 Some other issues that probably aren't Flatpak-specific: